Horbenkodev/hugo-blog/content/posts/how-to-start-education-startup/index.md

 And here you are at the crossroad of deciding whether to start with a web application or a mobile application.
 If your goals are to deliver content and establish a broad presence that can be easily maintained, shared between users, and found on search engines, then a mobile-friendly responsive website is a fine choice.

 If your goal is to provide a user experience that needs access to a user's phone storage and native functions (GPS, camera, push notifications, offline access, etc.) you’d better opt for a mobile app.
-All these technical aspects may be complicated for perception and to decide for sure it can be helpful to consult with an <a href="https://anadea.info/free-project-estimate" target="_blank">elearning app development company</a>.
+All these technical aspects may be complicated for perception and to decide for sure it can be helpful to consult with an <a href="https://anadea.info/free-project-estimate" target="_blank">eLearning software development company</a>.

 ## Step 2: Do market research